davdar/maam/writeup/paper.markdown

 concretization map or Galois connection) before constructing a static analyzer that it sound with respect to both the abstraction and the concrete semantics.
-Thus, each pairing of abstraction and semantics requires a one-off manual derivation of the abstract semantics and a construction of a proof of soundness.
+Thus, each pairing of abstraction and semantics requires a one-off manual derivation of the abstract semantics and construction of a proof of soundness.

 Work has focused on endowing abstractions with knobs, levers, and dials to tune precision and compute efficiently.
 These parameters come with overloaded